 If you choose a wireless mode that supports mixed 802.11 standards, the overall performance of the radio can decrease.
 This reduction in performance is caused in part by the backward compatibility settings in mixed modes that enable devices with slower modes to connect to the AP device radio.

 Configure the Preferred Channel

-When you add an AP device to your deployment, the Preferred Channel is set to Auto, and each radio automatically selects an available quiet channel in the band you have chosen.
+When you add an AP device to your deployment, the Preferred Channel is set to Auto, and each radio automatically selects an available quiet channel in the band you select.
 The available channels are determined based on the geographic location of the AP device.

 The channels used by AP devices are automatically selected and allocated for optimal wireless channel selection across your deployment.
-Channels are scanned and selected during the Wireless Scan Interval configured in the Gateway Wireless Controller Settings (default is every hour).
+The AP device periodically scans and selects channels based on the Wireless Scan Interval configured in the Gateway Wireless Controller Settings.
+The default scan interval is every hour.

 When you deploy multiple AP devices, we recommend you use Auto channel selection to choose the best channels for your wireless network environment.

 You must restart the wireless interfaces for optimized auto channel selection for your deployment.
 A reboot of the device does not start automatic channel selection.

 To restart wireless from the Gateway Wireless Controller Dashboard page or the Firebox System Manager Gateway Wireless Controller tab: